SamTessier/Contact-Management/README.md

 ## Contact

-For more information, feel free to contact me at <your email>.
+For more information, feel free to contact me at samcjtessier@gmail.com